 (4) Adequate quality control--A plan or design to ensure the authenticity, integrity, and accuracy of lead-based paint samples, including dust, soil, and paint chip or paint film samples.
 Adequate quality control also includes provisions for representative sampling.

 (5) Approved documented methodologies--Methods or protocols used to sample for the presence of lead in paint, dust, and soil.
-Approved documented methodologies may be found in the United States Department of Housing and Urban Development (HUD) Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing (1995, and the 1997 revision to Chapter 7 of the HUD Guidelines); Standard Specification for Wipe Sampling Materials for Lead in Surface Dust (ASTM Designation E1792); Standard Practice for Field Collection of Settled Dust Samples Using Wipe Sampling Methods for Lead Determination by Atomic Spectrometry Techniques (ASTM Designation E1728); Standard Practice for Field Collection of Soil Samples for Lead Determination by Atomic Spectrometry Techniques or equivalent method (ASTM Designation E1727); and/or other equivalent methods recognized by EPA, HUD, and/or the department.
+Approved documented methodologies may be found in the United States Department of Housing and Urban Development (HUD) Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing (2012 edition ); Standard Specification for Wipe Sampling Materials for Lead in Surface Dust (ASTM Designation E1792); Standard Practice for Field Collection of Settled Dust Samples Using Wipe Sampling Methods for Lead Determination by Atomic Spectrometry Techniques (ASTM Designation E1728); Standard Practice for Field Collection of Soil Samples for Lead Determination by Atomic Spectrometry Techniques or equivalent method (ASTM Designation E1727); and other equivalent methods recognized by EPA, HUD, or the department.

 (6) Arithmetic mean--The algebraic sum of data values divided by the number of data values (e.g., the sum of the concentration of lead in several soil samples divided by the number of samples).